Tryabkov/Fifteen-The-Game/README.md

-Fifteen or 15 Puzzle
+15 Puzzle
-Rules: By clicking the buttons, you need to subsequence of numbers.
+Rules: You have 15 squares numbered 1 to 15 in random order.
+The goal of the puzzle is to place the tiles in numerical order.